bryceconduit2/HeatPumpDualHose/README.md

 This a low cost heating/cooling method which is completely independant of any other heating mechanism and can be installed/removed relatively quickly.
 Coupled with a source which accumulates heat naturally (e.g. conservatory) then it can be a very cheap/effective method of heating in moderate conditions.

 # Setup
 - Costway FP10284GB 5in1 heat/cooling/dehumidifer 7000 BTU.
+Contains propane (R290) as the refrigerant.
 - Anet A8 3D printer
 - PLA filement
 - Plywood/whitewood for wood surround